ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

   years:  2016, 2017

-lastupdated: "2017-11-17"
+lastupdated: "2017-11-21"

 ---

 # Multi-site configuration for vCenter Server on IBM Cloud instances

 {{site.data.keyword.vmwaresolutions_full}} allows instances to be deployed across different locations and have them up and running in a short time.

+**Notes**:
-Multi-site configuration for vCenter Server only applies to V2.0 and later vCenter Server instances.
-Review the topology and components of the vCenter Server deployment for multi-site configuration.
+* Multi-site configuration for vCenter Server instances is supported only to V2.0 and later instances.
+* You cannot link between VMware Cloud Foundation and VMware vCenter Server instances in a multi-site configuration.

 ## Multi-site deployment components